Manny-D/Azure-Honeynet-SOC/README.md

 ## Introduction

-In this project, I built a mini honeynet in Azure and ingested log sources from various resources into a Log Analytics workspace, which were then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents that were triaged and remediated in my [Incident-Response lab](https://github.com/Manny-D/Incident-Response). <br>
+In this project, I built a mini honeynet in Azure and ingested log sources from various resources into a Log Analytics workspace, which were then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents (which were triaged and remediated in my [Incident-Response lab](https://github.com/Manny-D/Incident-Response)). <br>
 <br>
 An insecure environment was baselined for 24 hours through security metric measurements.
 Following the implementation of various security controls, the environment was re-evaluated for another 24 hours.
 This report details the findings.